byu-cpe/ecen520_student/tx_download/tx_download.md

 Future Changes:
 - Enforce certain warnings not showing up (CFG_Voltage, etc, parallel synthesis).
 Make it easier to earch for these warnings in grading.
 - Better instructions on how to download
-- add instructions in the lab instructions for how to set a parameter from the TCL script
 - Need to explain in more detail the need to carefully review the syntehsis logs.
 Perhaps provide a few examples of what to look for in the logs.
-- Have them save the synthesis and implementation logs as a specific file in their directory that we can look at later
-- The debounce module uses clock cycles, but tx_top uses microseconds.
-The need to translate wasn't clear until I was failing testbenches.
-- Several students had problems with the debouncer parameters.
-They would do a multiplication that resulted in a large number that didn't fit in 32 bits and then when dividing they would have an invalid number.
-Provide additional instructions or more exmaples on how to create this parameter without the overflow issue.
-  - Related to this, we need to have a testbench for the debouncer at the larger time scale so that we can catch this in simulation.
 - We should be adding the following attribute to all synchronier flip-flops in the download labs.
 Add this to the tx_download and all future download labs
    (* ASYNC_REG = "TRUE" *) logic [31:0] ssd_sync;
 * Suggestion 1 Make a note that the testbenches don't check for latches and that if your download fails but synthesis succeeds then this is a likely cause.
 Future Ideas:
-  - Have them experiment with different state encoding values to see how it affects reousrce utilization.

 -->